-ransfer of Graduate Credit
+Transfer of Graduate Credit (

-p to 12 hours of graduate work from other institutions may be transferred into your program of udy upon approval of your Faculty Advisor and the Department Chair.
-To request that course ork be transferred a student must complete the transfer request form in the Appendix and submit with two official transcripts of the coursework to the Department Chair.
-The course must have een taken within two years and the student must have made a B or better in it for the transfer to econsidered.
+Graduate work from other institutions may be transferred into your program of study upon approval of your faculty advisor and the department chair.
+Students wanting to transfer credits are required to complete the transfer request form and submit it with official transcripts of the coursework.
+The course must be at the graduate level, completed from an accredited institution, and the student must have earned at least a B. Transfer of Graduate Credit

-xtensions and Readmissions
+Extensions and Readmissions